-Names don't ring a bell?
-They should.
 These three men were prisoners at San Francisco's famed Alcatraz maximum security prison who somehow managed to escape.
-Yes, Morris, along with the Anglin brothers, plotted their daring escape for years before carrying the plan out on June 11, 1962.
-(Too bad they couldn't wait a few decades and just rent "The Rock," but it seems like they were in a hurry.)
+Morris, along with the Anglin brothers, plotted their daring escape for years before carrying the plan out on June 11, 1962.

-Hoffman remained involved in activist causes and progressive politics for the remainder of his life.
-He committed suicide in April of 1989.
+In 1980, Hoffman/Freed turned himself in to police and gave an interview to Barbara Walters.
+Released in 1982, he remained involved in activist causes and progressive politics for the remainder of his life.
+He took his life in April 1989.

-Instead, when Booth was discovered in a Virginia farm, the regiment set the barn on fire and then Corbett shot Booth through a crack in the wall.
-(How many times do I have to tell Virginia tobacco farm owners...make sure your barn is tightly sealed to prevent gunfire from getting in there!)
-Corbett was arrested for violating orders, but he by that time had become something of a national hero, so the charges were eventually dropped.
-Corbett's share of the reward money worked out to a whopping $1,653.84.
-Enough to make sure he never has to pay for mustache wax again!
+Instead, when Booth was discovered at a Virginia farm, the regiment set the barn on fire and then Corbett shot Booth through a crack in the wall.
+Corbett was arrested for violating orders, but by that time, he had become something of a national hero, so the charges were eventually dropped.
+Corbett's share of the reward money worked out to be $1,653.84.

 Corbett didn't really get to enjoy his earnings or newfound fame, though, as his life slowly began to unravel.
 Some have theorized that his regular employment as a hatter and ensuing exposure to high amounts of mercury led to his madness.
 But it's also possible that the fame and notoriety of being Booth's killer got to him.
-Either way, over the following years, his behavior became increasingly erratic, and it's said he threatened several people over the years with guns.
-While working as an assistant doorman at the Kansas House of Representatives (apparently something of a hotspot for opening doors), Corbett got upset and brandished a firearm, which tends to be frowned upon by professional legislating bodies.
+Either way, over the following years, his behavior became increasingly erratic, and it's said that he threatened several people over the years with guns.
+While working as an assistant doorman at the Kansas House of Representatives, Corbett became upset and brandished a firearm.

-Next thing you know, he's committed to the Topeka Asylum for the Insane, from where he escaped the following year.
-(Remember?
-That's what this list is about!)
+As a result of his erratic behavior, Corbett was committed to the Topeka Asylum for the Insane, from where he escaped the following year.